mdn/content/files/en-us/mdn/writing_guidelines/page_structures/links/index.md

 {{MDNSidebar}}

-MDN provides numerous macros to create links to MDN content that are always-up-to-date.
-In this guide, you will learn about MDN cross-reference macros that can be included in your content to include a single link to another page or a list of links to all of a document's subpages.
+MDN provides numerous macros to create always up-to-date links to MDN content.
+In this guide, you will learn about MDN cross-reference macros that you can use to include a single link to another page or a list of links to all of a document's subpages.

 ## Lists of links